patniemeyer/homebrew-util/README.md

 ## Creating a new version

-Update the version number and binary file location in create-archive.sh and run the script.
+1) Update the version number and binary dist file location in create-archive.sh and run the script, noting the sha hash of the new archive.
+By convention the dist files are named with the build sha but the archive script will rename them appropriately.

-Update the `orchid-cli.rb` file in the `orchid/homebrew-util` repository to reference the new archive version.
+2) Update the `orchid-cli.rb` file in the `orchid/homebrew-util` repository with the new archive name and sha.